aarro/muziko/README.md

 #### Functional
 - Authenticate users in the group with their spotify account using /auth command.
 - The bot is listening for spotify track links.
 Once one is linked by a group member, any authenticated members will have the track added to a spotify playlist named after the group.
+- Verbose logging

 #### Immediate Future
 - The auth only lasts as long as the initial grant.
 Need to implement token refreshing.
 - Persistence needed so that when the bot recycles or is updated auth information isn't lost.
+- /subbed to see who in the channel is currently set to receive tracks.

 #### Long Term
 - /share command to have the bot link your currently playing track.